 Latency refers to the time delay between sending information (the input), and the information being received and having an effect (the output).
 It is typically measured in milliseconds (ms) – you may also see this measurement referred to as ping rate.

 For example, let’s say you’re on a video call.
 You’ve just finished telling them a really funny story, but their appropriate response of laughing happens about three seconds after you finish talking.
-This doesn’t mean your story wasn’t good, it just means there was a delay (or a lag) in the time it took for your video and audio to reach them due to poor latency.
+This doesn’t mean your story wasn’t good, there might have been a delay (or a lag) in the time it took for your video and audio to reach them due to poor latency.

 Low latency is ‘good’ latency, while high latency is ‘poor’.
 The higher the latency, the longer the delay and the more frustrating your online experience is going to be.
 In gaming, this is where you experience lags.
 Even the slightest second delay in an intense game could be the difference between victory and crushing defeat.